 16. Express yourself with a little ribbon dancing.

 Use cardboard paper towel tubes and crepe paper to create ribbon sticks.
 Put on a little music and let kids dance to their own beat.

 Silky scarves are a great tool for encouraging creative movement.
 Kids love to dance, twirl, and juggle with them.
-(They’re also great for creating impromptu costumes.)
+(They’re also great for creating impromptu costumes and forts.)

 Cup stacking helps develop dexterity and speed.
 Kids can set goals independently, work as teams, or have a little friendly competition as they practice their skills.

 Use painter’s tape to create a hopscotch grid on the carpet or tile.
 Substitute stones with crumpled-up paper.

 Check out this free set of printable posters that’ll get your kids up and moving.
 Kids can follow any of the three color-coded paths, move, recharge, and mood.

 Clear a corner of the classroom and play a good old-fashioned game of Simon Says.
 Let students take turns being the leader and encourage them to include lots of physical movement in the game.

 22. Create with colorful pipe cleaners.

 For some reason, most kids are fascinated by these fuzzy, flexible art supplies!
 The possibilities for creating bendy sculptures are limitless—from jewelry to accessories, like hats and purses, animals shapes, and more.
 We’ve got a list of pipe cleaner activities to get you started.